byvfx/go-raytracing/README.md

 ## Overview

 This project implements a raytracer that generates PNG image files.
-The current implementation features three simple spheres with ray intersection testing rendered against a sky gradient background.
-Each sphere has a different material property to demonstrate basic rendering techniques.
+The implementation features a fully positionable camera with adjustable field of view, rendering spheres with different materials (diffuse, metallic, and glass) against a sky gradient background.

 ## Requirements